dartong/elevator-control/README.md

 # elevator-control
-What the URL states.

 Contains code for our elevator project.
+Still very much a work in progress.
+Run `main.m` in MATLAB.

 This program will be split into three core parts - elevator simulation, traffic control, and GUI.